-Field Description Description Here you can enter the desired name for the key you are creating.
-Algorithm Here you can select one of the available algo- rithms. >> RSA and >>DSA are available.
+Field Description Description Here you can enter the name for the key you are creating.
+Algorithm Here you can select one of the available algo- rithms. ➤➤ RSA (default value) and ➤➤DSA are available.

 Field Description Key Size (Bits) Here you can select the length of the key to be created.
-The possible values are from 512 to 4096 bits.
+Possible values are 512 , 768 , 1024 , 1536 , 2048 , 4096 .
 Note that a key with a length of 512 bits could be rated as insecure, whereas a key of 4096 bits not only needs a lot of time to create, but also occupies a major share of the resources during IPSec processing.
 A value of 768 or more is, however, recommended and the default value is 1024 bits .
 RSA Public Exponent (This field is only displayed if you are using the RSA algorithm.)
 The Public Exponent is part of the Public Key, which was created for RSA signatures and RSA encryption.
-If you do not receive any par- ticular recommendation from your certification authority (CA), you can use the default value.
+If you do not receive any par- ticular recommendation from your certification authority (CA), you can use the default value 65537.